natesawant/CS3500-Assignment4-ImageProcessing/README.md

 Added a new Controller that implements the same ImageProcessingController interface that is able to better control the GUI view.
 Added a new process that is able to downscale images.

+We didn't have to change the fundamental design for the program, only adding the new method to the interface and Process for the downscale function.

 ## Design

 ### Class diagram